 - Buy Additional iCloud Storage space, as available at very affordable rates from Apple.

-- Turn OFF iCloud Backups and Backup iPhone to computer using iTunes.
+- Turn OFF iCloud Backups and Backup iPhone to Windows computer or Mac.

 - Delete Old iCloud Backups in order to Free up iCloud Storage Space.

 Follow the steps below to Delete iCloud Backups on iPhone or iPad.

 1. Open Settings on your iPhone or iPad and tap on your Apple ID Name.